-For employees or directors to be able to qualify for Entrepreneurs’ Relief thereby reducing the rate of capital gains tax payable on any gain arising on the sale of their shareholdings to 10% then (other than any shares acquired pursuant to the exercise of qualifying share options granted pursuant to an Enterprise Management Incentive scheme – which will be explored in a later article in the series) they need to hold 5% of the ordinary share capital of the company (in terms of both nominal value and voting rights).
+For employees or directors to be able to qualify for Entrepreneurs’ Relief thereby reducing the rate of capital gains tax payable on any gain arising on the sale of their shareholdings to 10% then (other than any shares acquired pursuant to the exercise of qualifying share options granted pursuant to an Enterprise Management Incentive scheme – which will be explored in a later article in the series) they need to hold 5% of the ordinary share capital of the company (in terms of nominal value, and either income or capital rights).

 This may be easier to achieve in relation to shares in a subsidiary than in the parent company when dealing with more than a couple of employees given the dilution in voting rights.
 For example, if there are three subsidiaries, it may be more palatable to the existing shareholders of the parent company to allow the key employees in each subsidiary to hold up to 20% in each subsidiary (allowing up to four key employees in each subsidiary to potentially hold 5% of the shares and qualify for Entrepreneurs’ Relief) than allow minority shareholders to hold shares and voting rights in the parent company.

 Allowing employees (or indeed any other investors) to acquire shares in any of the subsidiary companies within a group structure does, however, require careful consideration and needs to be viewed in the context of whether there is likely to be a sale of the subsidiary or of the group.